 There are two types of Direct Loans, subsidized and unsubsidized.
 The subsidized loan is awarded based upon need.
 No interest is charged during the in-school period.
 The unsubsidized loan is awarded regardless of need.
 Students are responsible for the interest that accumulates during the in-school and deferment period.
 Repayment begins 6 months after graduation or when student is enrolled less than half-time and is over a ten year payment period.
-The interest rate was 3.76% for the subsidized loan and unsubsidized loan for the 2016-17 loan period.

 Parent Loan for Undergraduate Students (PLUS) - Parents of dependent undergraduate students are eligible to borrow up to the cost of education minus the student's financial aid.
 Parents must have good credit.
 Repayment begins 60 days after the second disbursement or can be deferred until the student graduates and is over a ten-year repayment schedule.
-The interest rate was 6.31% for the 2016-17 loan period.
 Please contact the Financial Aid Office before borrowing.